pujich/IntergalacticMerchant/README.md

 * getLangMap()

 ## Assumptions
-* The user is expected to type an input once a time
 * The Goods the merchant sells are only Silver, Iron, and Gold.
 * The input is case sensitive